ithaka/aiw-ui/README.md

  │       └──humans.txt          * for humans to know who the developers are │
  │
- ├──tslint.json                * typescript lint config
+ ├──build.sh                   * build script for deployment to Sagoku ├──tslint.json                * typescript lint config
  ├──typedoc.json               * typescript documentation generator
  ├──tsconfig.json              * config that webpack uses for typescript